CURENT/ltb/docs/source/getting_started/overview.rst

 environment, and AGVis for grid visualization.
 These LTB packages can be used individually or in a federated manner, making it a versatile tool for power system research and development.

-LTB is currently under active development.
+LTB is developed and actively maintained by the `LTB Team <https://ltb.curent.org/about/>`_.
 To get involved,

 * Report issues in the
   `GitHub issues page <https://github.com/CURENT/ltb/issues>`_